rajeshsharma98/graph_embedding/README.md

 # Ingredient recommendation
 Steps:

+Our data is case sensitive have to consider that

 1.  - [x] Standardize the data such that every column range between 0 and 1
       - [ ] Check if standardizattion was implemented
       - [x] Store the standardize data as a seperate file